 As part of their official activities, at their residence, Their Imperial Highnesses meet with important visitors from Japan and overseas, as well as distinguished experts in various fields and trainee groups from overseas.

 Their Imperial Highnesses have made official visits to foreign countries.
-Recent among these were the visit to the Republic of Austria, the Republic of Bulgaria, Hungary, and Romania in May 2009 on the occasion of "Japan-Danube Friendship Year 2009", the visit to the Kingdom of the Netherlands in August 2009 for the commemorative event of the 400th anniversary of the trade relations between Japan and the Kingdom of the Netherlands, the visit to the Republic of Costa Rica in January 2011 on the occasion of the 75th anniversary of the diplomatic relations between Japan and the Republic of Costa Rica, and the visit to the Republic of Uganda on the occasion of the 50th anniversary of the diplomatic relations between Japan and the Republic of Uganda.
+Recent among these were the visit to the Republic of Austria, the Republic of Bulgaria, Hungary, and Romania in May 2009 on the occasion of "Japan-Danube Friendship Year 2009", the visit to the Kingdom of the Netherlands in August 2009 for the commemorative event of the 400th anniversary of the trade relations between Japan and the Kingdom of the Netherlands, the visit to the Republic of Costa Rica in January 2011 on the occasion of the 75th anniversary of the diplomatic relations between Japan and the Republic of Costa Rica, the visit to the Republic of Uganda on the occasion of the 50th anniversary of the diplomatic relations between Japan and the Republic of Uganda, the visit to the Republic of Croatia, the Slovak Republic, and the Republic of Slovenia on the occasion of the 20th anniversary of the diplomatic relations, and the visit to the Republic of Peru and the Argentine Republic in January to February 2014, on the occasion of the 140th anniversary of the diplomatic relations between Japan and the Republic of Peru, and to commemorate 50 years since the immigration agreement between Japan and the Argentine Republic came in effect.
 Also, His Imperial Highness visited Cambodia to attend the cremation ceremony of His Majesty Preah Bat Samdech Preah Norodom Sihanouk, Preah Karuna Preah Barom Ratanak Kaudh in February 2013.

 In addition to His Imperial Highness' busy official activities, Prince Akishino carries out research on the domestication of chickens from their wild progenitors.
 The main focus of his research is the process of domestication of chickens; namely, how chickens coexist with humans and the factors in the breeding of varieties once chickens were domesticated.
 In September 1996, the Graduate University for Advanced Studies conferred the degree of Ph.D. in science on His Imperial Highness for his thesis on the origins of chickens and their domestication entitled, "Molecular Phylogeny of Junglefowls, genus Gallus and Monophyletic Origin of Domestic Fowls."
 In addition to research based in Japan, Prince Akishino has made visits to the Republic of Indonesia in 1993 and 1994, to Yunnan Province in the People's Republic of China in 1998 with Princess Akishino, and to the Kingdom of Thailand and Lao People's Democratic Republic in 2001.
 Prince Akishino visited the Kingdom of Thailand again in 2005, and visited the Republic of Madagascar in 2007 and Lao People's Democratic Republic in 2010 with Princess Mako in connection with his research.
 He also visited Viet Nam in 2012.